top of page

 Neuroception picks up the social pressure, the group moving ahead, the unspoken expectation to keep up, and registers that as threat too.
 Protection switches on.
 Muscles tense, breath shortens, the weight shifts into the back of your boots.

-And then the part that becomes a loop: the defensive movement pattern feels less controlled, which confirms to the nervous system that caution was warranted, which tightens things further.
+And then the part that becomes a loop: the defensive movement pattern feels less controlled, which confirms to the nervous system that caution was warranted, which tightens muscles further leading back round to a loss of control of the skis.

 None of this resolves through pushing through or thinking harder, and I say that as someone who has tried both.
 Your nervous system does not update through instruction or willpower.
 It updates through experience, and specifically through moments where the body felt it had a choice.